aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

 To disable the display of performance metrics to your Amazon CloudWatch account:

 - In the file ```src/cdi/configuration.h```, comment out ```#define CLOUDWATCH_METRICS_ENABLED```.

+**Note**: For the change to take effect, the CDI SDK library and related applications must be rebuilt.

 ---